michaelbragg/2015.ctbusinessawards.co.uk/web/_awards/technology-digital.md

 ## Entry Submission

-If you are entering this award, please be aware that should you be short-listed, you will need to be available on week commencing Monday, 5 October for face to face judging.
-Filming will also commence as of this week and continue until the end of October.
+If you are entering this award, please be aware that should you be short-listed, you will need to be available on week commencing Monday, 5 May for face to face judging.
+Filming will also commence as of this week and continue until the end of May.

 **All submissions to be received by 5pm&nbsp;Friday, 1&nbsp;May&nbsp;2015**